yangzhibin-tara/COMP2113-fianal-proj/README.md

 - Players can pick up items and store them in their inventory
 - Some events are generated randomly.
 - Multiple files are used, including the room, item inventory, player's action....
-- we will use array and vector to store game status and update the status when triggering the event.
+- we will use vector to store game status and update the status when triggering the event.
+  - we will store status of player, inventory, rooms in seperate vector.